Classification of problematic subgroups of U(n): Finding a normal subgroup

-\begin{proof} The group $\Hbar$ is \pdash toral (e.g., \cite{Proc}, Lemma~3.3), so its identity component, denoted $\Hbar_{0}$, is a torus.
-Let $K$ denote the inverse image of $\Hbar_{0}$ in $H$, and note that $K\triangleleft H$ because $\Hbar_{0}\triangleleft\Hbar$.
-Let $J$ be the identity component of $K$; then $J\triangleleft H$ as well, since the conjugation action of $H$ on $K$ must stabilize the identity component of~$K$.
-Further, $J$ is a torus, because $J$ is a connected closed subgroup of the identity component of $H$, which is a torus.
-If $\Hbar$ is not discrete, then $J$ is not contained in $S^{1}$ and thus is polytypic by Lemma~\ref{lemma: abelian means polytypic}.
-Since $J$ is connected, its action on the set of equivalence classes of any proper partition is trivial.
+The group $\Hbar$ is \pdash toral (e.g., \cite{Banff1}, Lemma~3.3), so its identity component, denoted by $\Hbar_{0}$, is a torus.
+Let $J$ denote the inverse image of $\Hbar_{0}$ in $H$; thus $J\triangleleft H$.
+Since we have a fibration $S^{1}\rightarrow J\rightarrow\Hbar_{0}$, we know that $J$ is connected.
+Further, $J$ is a torus, because it is a connected closed subgroup of the identity component of $H$, which is a torus.

+If $\Hbar$ is not discrete, then $J$ is not contained in $S^{1}$, and thus $J$ is polytypic by Lemma~\ref{lemma: abelian means polytypic}.
+Since $J$ is connected, its action on the set of equivalence classes of any proper decomposition is trivial.
 The lemma follows from Proposition~\ref{proposition: polytypic gives contractible}. \end{proof}

 In terms of progress towards Theorem~\ref{thm: H elementary abelian}, we now know that if $H$ is a problematic \pdash toral subgroup of~$\Un$, then $\Hbar$ must be a finite \pdash group.
 The next part of our strategy is to show that if $\Hbar$ is not an elementary abelian \pdash group, then $\Hbar$ has a normal subgroup $V$ satisfying the conditions of the following lemma.